Alert

 Using a Preferred Name

-A preferred name is a name that an individual prefers to use in place of his or her legal name, that shows a reasonable link to the legal name, and verifies through the Social Security Administration.
-For example, a preferred name is a shortened version of a person's full first name (Bill for William or Sue for Susan)
+A preferred name is a name that you may use now instead of the one you were given at birth.
+It must show a reasonable link to your name at birth, and it must be the same name on file with the Social Security Administration.
+For example, a preferred name could be a shortened version of your full first name (Bill for William or Sue for Susan).

-If you would like a beginner’s permit, driver’s license, or identification card to be issued with your preferred name, you must present three different documents showing your full preferred name.
-Each document must indicate that the preferred name has been used for at least fifteen years.
+If you would like a card issued in your preferred name, you must present three different documents showing your full preferred name.
+Each document must indicate you've used that name for at least 15 years.

 Acceptable preferred name documents include, but are not limited to: